faesel/az-lazy/README.md

 # Contents

-1. Managing Connections
+1. Getting started
-2. Managing Queues
+2. Command list

-# Managing Connections
+3. Contributing

+# 1. Getting started

 Use the following command to add a new connection

-`addconnection --name "dinosaurStorage" --accessKey "<<azure access key>>"`
+`azlazy addconnection --name "dinosaurStorage" --accessKey "<<azure access key>>"`

 Select the connection you want to use

-`connection --select "dinosaurStorage"`
+`azlazy connection --select "dinosaurStorage"`

 You can check which connection is selected the the list command, by default you will always have **devStorage** which allows you to connect to a local azure emulator

-`connection --list`
+`azlazy connection --list`

 Output: